EmilyHueni/rec-road-trips/README.md

 #### Time series map of travel to recreational sites
 - green = number of people with reservations at recreational facility
-- purple lines = density of people traveling on a road for recreational purposes
+- purple lines = density of people traveling on a road to recreational facility

 https://user-images.githubusercontent.com/13025142/126238503-7e666a0d-2490-488a-8395-b7e37672000f.mp4